redhat-cop/infra-ansible/roles/config-dns-server/README.md

 Author Information
 ------------------

-Red Hat Community of Practice & staff of the Red Hat Open Innovation Labs.
+This role has be created by the Red Hat Containers & PaaS Community of Practice